HathewayWill/AMD_ZEN3_QEMU_Guide/README.md

 Important: do not replace `OVMF_VARS.fd` after installing Ubuntu unless you intentionally want to reset the VM firmware state.

-## 3. Download the Ubuntu Server AMD64 ISO
+## 3. Download the Ubuntu Desktop AMD64 ISO

 Set the ISO filename: